MaartenGr/BERTopic/docs/tutorial/quickstart/quickstart.md

  ('baseball', 0.0029245163154193524)]
 ```

+**NOTE**: If you get less than 10 topics, it is advised to decrease the `min_topic_size` in `BERTopic`.
+This
+will allow clusters to be created more easily and will typically result in more clusters.

 ### **Languages**
 BERTopic is set to `english` but supports essentially any language for which a document embedding model exists.
 You can choose the language by simply setting the `language` parameter in BERTopic.